Esztergom: The castle and palace

 The winding streets of the town, with its church towers create a historical atmosphere.
-Below Esztergom Basilica, at the edge of the mountain stand the old walls and bastions – the remains of the castle of Esztergom.
+Below Esztergom Basilica, at the edge of the mountain stands the old walls and bastions – the remains of the castle of Esztergom.
 The remains of one section of the royal palace and castle that had been built during the Ottoman rule had been buried in the ground up until the 1930s.

 Most parts of the palace were explored and restored in the period between 1934 and 1938, but even today there are archeological excavations in progress.
 Passing through the narrow stairs, alleys, under arches and gates built in Romanesque style, a part of the past seems to come to life.
 This part of the palace was built in the time of King Béla III.
 With his wife - the daughter of Louis VII - French architects arrived and constructed the late-Roman and early-Gothic building at the end of the 12th century.

 The frescoes of the palace chapel date from the 12th-14th centuries, while on the walls of the mottes, some of the most beautiful paintings of the early Hungarian Renaissance can be admired (15th century).
 From the terrace of the palace one can admire the landscape of Esztergom.
-Under the terrace are the houses and churches of the Bishop-town section, or '‘Víziváros'’ (Watertown) and the Primate's Palace.
+Under the terrace are the houses and churches of the Bishop-town section, or Víziváros (Watertown) and the Primate's Palace.
 Opposite the palace is the Saint Thomas hill, and surrounded by the mountains and the Danube.
 The walls of the castle still stand on the northern part of the Basilica.
-From the northern rondella one can admire the view of Párkány on the other side of the Danube as well as the Szentgyörgymező, the Danube valley, and the So-called ‘Víziváros’ (Watertown) districts.
+From the northern rondella one can admire the view of Párkány on the other side of the Danube as well as the Szentgyörgymező, the Danube valley, and the So-called 'Víziváros' (Watertown) districts.